oapi-codegen/.github/profile/README.md

 Community organisation for the Go OpenAPI code generator, [oapi-codegen/oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) and its related projects.

+The project is maintained in according to [its governance](https://github.com/oapi-codegen/governance/).

 ## Projects

 `oapi-codegen` is primarily operated out of two core projects: